Oral Solid Dosage Forms Containing Amorphous Spray Dried Dispersions: Choices for First in Human Studies

 In contrast, capsule and tablet formulations can be considered for testing SDDs in FIH studies.
 These clinical presentations will take more time / cost to develop but are likely to yield more clinically relevant data on the likely in vivo performance of an API.
 In addition, there is the potential to incorporate enteric protection or sustained release profiles depending on the known liabilities and properties of the API.

-Get in touch
+Get in touch.

-If you’re looking to work with a CDMO that can support you from feasibility to market, then we’re here to help.
+If you’re looking to work with a CDMO that can support your product from preclinical development to market and beyond, then we’re here to help.

 Speak to our team to discuss your requirements.